The great New York pass comparison: which pass should you get?

 #2 Attractions-based passes

-The second variation is passes that can be used for a certain number of sights and attractions.
+The second type are passes that can be used for a certain number of sights and attractions.
 So you buy these passes for 5, 7 or 10 attractions, for example, and are more flexible time-wise.

-By the way, by now all of the New York passes work on your mobile too.
-Before, you still had to pick up the passes only once there, which was always a little time-consuming.
+All of the New York passes now work on your mobile phone too.
+You used to have to pick up the passes somewhere, which was always a little time-consuming.

 Today, you’ll simply get an email with a mobile pass after your purchase.
-You can then show this on your smartphone at all sights quite comfortably.
-You don’t necessarily need internet while there either, as you can easily just save your pass and then show it offline as well.
+You can then comfortably present it on your smartphone at all sights.
+You don’t necessarily need internet when on the go, as you can easily save your pass and then show it offline as well.

 What New York passes are there?